Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium

 \section{Device and Operation}

 Electrons near the surface of liquid helium polarize the helium atoms, resulting in a weak attractive force that pulls them toward the surface.
-At the helium--vacuum interface, the electrons experience hard-core repulsion with the potential barrier at around $1$~eV, which prevents them from penetrating into the liquid.
-The resulting out-of-plane interaction with the helium surface leads to a quantized Rydberg-like energy spectrum, and at sufficiently low temperatures $T < 2\ \mathrm{K}$, the electrons only occupy the ground state.
+At the helium--vacuum interface, the electrons experience hard-core repulsion with a potential barrier of around \SI{1}{\electronvolt}, which prevents them from penetrating into the liquid.
+The resulting out-of-plane interaction with the helium surface leads to a quantized Rydberg-like energy spectrum, and at sufficiently low temperatures $T < \SI{2}{\kelvin}$, the electrons only occupy the ground state.
 The electron’s in-plane motion is controlled by a confining potential created by electrodes positioned around and beneath the helium surface.
 This work builds upon our previous publication~\cite{beysengulov2024}, utilizing the same device geometry and entanglement generation scheme reported in that study.
-Here, we expand our analysis of the system by simulating its dynamics in order to predict and optimize the fidelities of the two-qubit gates.
+Here, we expand our analysis of the system by proposing two-qubit gate protocols and simulating the dynamics of the system, in order to predict and optimize the fidelities of the two-qubit gates.